-Proper disaster preparedness is about much more than giving emergency officials the tools they need.
-To be truly effective at preventing and responding to a disaster, communities must create emergency protocols and work to explain them carefully to residents.
-Additionally, officials must be sure that they have the right crisis communications systems in place to facilitate communication and help officials, business owners, school administrators and residents share crucial information about the unfolding event.
+Proper disaster and crisis preparedness is about much more than giving your organization and emergency officials the tools they need.
+To be truly effective at preventing and responding to a crisis situation, all organizations must create emergency protocols, procedures, and notifications and work to explain them consistently and carefully to their constituents.
+Additionally, officials must be sure that they have the right crisis communications systems in place to facilitate automatic communication to help, employers, school administrators, and other decision-makers share crucial information with the larger community about the unfolding event.

-Two recent events exemplify how communities can work with citizens to help ensure that, in the unlikely event of a disaster, proper measures will be taken.
+Recent events exemplify how organizations and communities can work together with their citizens to help ensure that, in the unlikely event of a disaster, proper warnings will be provided and appropriate measures will be taken.

-In addition to these resources, it is important for schools and communities to have a dependable crisis communications system, like Omnilert, at their disposal.
-Such an emergency notifications platform helps city and town officials share important information with citizens and others during crises.
-By relying on Omnilert, community members can receive updates through emails, phone calls, text message alerts, Facebook, Twitter, website notifications, and more.
+To comply, it is important for schools to have a dependable crisis communications system at their disposal.
+An emergency notification system helps officials share important information with their constituents, surrounding residents, and others during crises.
+However, this is just not a best practice delegated to educational institutions.
+All organizations can and should take similar actions.
+By relying on an emergency notification solution such as Omnilert, everyone you care for or care about can receive notifications, guidance, and updates through emails, phone calls, text message alerts, Facebook, Twitter, website, and more.